numerous-com/numerous-sdk/docs/collections.md

     For nested collections, they are scoped to their parent collection.

-See below for the detailed reference of the `collection` function.

-#### ::: numerous.collections.collection
+See the [reference](/reference/numerous/collections/collection#numerous.collections.collection.collection) for more information.

 ### Creating and accessing nested collections